 There are fumigants that are useful against Fusarium fungus.
 Many of these require a professional for application so read the instructions carefully before you purchase.
 Fungicides are used as a root or bulb soak.

-Controlling Fusarium fungus in the garden relies upon crop rotations and clean and sanitary practices.
+Controlling Fusarium fungus in the garden relies upon crop rotations and clean, sanitary practices.
 Always inspect new plants before you purchase them.
 Remember, prevention is the best method of control of Fusarium and many other plant diseases.